Gravitational Atoms from Topological Stars: Quasimodes in the eikonal limit

 and expand in powers of $\ell$

 We can then determine $Z_j$ and $w_j$ order by order in $\ell$.
 At leading order we obtain:

 We can integrate for $\phi(z)$ and smoothness of the solution over the allowed range for $z$ gives us:

 where $c_\phi$ is a constant related to the amplitude of the radial function.
-We have made a choice of sign\footnote{It is here, where one can determine the sign of $w_2$, before the location of the potential minimum we are interested in has been clarified.
-It is only after that we can decide which $\phi(z)$ solution to pick.} for $\phi(z)$, so that $e^{-\ell\,\phi(z)}$ decays away from $z=1$.
+We have made a choice of sign for $\phi(z)$, so that $e^{-\ell\,\phi(z)}$ decays away from $z=1$.
+(It is here that one can determine the sign of $w_2$, before the location of the potential minimum we are interested in has been clarified.
+It is only after that we can decide which $\phi(z)$ solution to pick.)
 From here onward, we can keep integrating the resulting equation at every order, looking for a smooth solution, in order to determine $w_j$ and $Z_j$.
 In particular, we get \begin{widetext}

 \end{widetext} where $c_{Z_1}$ is an integration constant.
 The $\log(z)$ term is not a problem, as we have a $z^\ell$ coming from $e^{-\ell\,\phi(z)}$ and by definition our eikonal approximation works only for $\ell\geq1$, which also means that $1/z$ terms are not an issue.
 Moreover, $Z_0(z)$ turns out to be just a constant that we can absorb in $c_\phi$.